 Scholarships for Women in Male-Dominated Industries (12 September 2018)

-Sydney University defends new scholarship that favours men as ‘consistent with diversity’ (8 February 2017) Feminists lose it when a uni faculty applies same logic to attract more male students – cry ‘sexism!’
+Sydney University defends new scholarship that favours men as ‘consistent with diversity’ (8 February 2017) Feminists lose it when a university faculty applies the same logic to attract more male students, and cry ‘sexism!’

 Storm over Shami’s £500,000 to help girls get degrees … (4 January 2017) UK

 Women in MBA Scholarship: 30 full rides.
 There are no men in biology or men in elementary education scholarships (23 September 2016) Australia

 VCAT green light will let Ivanhoe Grammar School offer more places to girls (11 August 2016) Australia